pybalt/JPA-Hibernate/README.md

 1 | em.detach(author);
 ```

-There are only very few performance-tuning reasons to detach a managed entity.
+There are only very few [performance-tuning reasons](https://thorben-janssen.com/hibernate-performance-tuning-online-training-wst/) to detach a managed entity.
 If you decide to detach an entity, you should first flush the persistence context to avoid losing any pending changes.

 ### Reattaching an entity

 You can reattach an entity by calling the update method on your Hibernate Session or the merge method on the EntityManager.
-There are a few subtle differences between these operations that I explain in great detail in What’s the difference between persist, save, merge, and update?
-Which one should you use?
+There are a few subtle differences between these operations that [are explained here](https://thorben-janssen.com/persist-save-merge-saveorupdate-whats-difference-one-use)

 In both cases, the entity changes its lifecycle state to manage.